 Unsystematic risk can be divided into two types-

-1) Business Risks
+1) Unsystematic Business Risk

 It is an unsystematic risk that is caused by external as well as internal issues within a company.
 The legal, political, social, and economic factors that expose a company to failure and lower profit are a business risk.

-Regulations, economic environment, monetary policies by governments, political policies, consumer preference, competition, input costs, overall economy, and other factors can threaten the ability of a business to meet its financial goals or set targets, and one important way to shelter itself from such risks is by implementing risk management strategy.
+Regulations, economic environment, monetary policies by governments, political policies, consumer preference, competition, input costs, overall economy, and other factors can threaten the ability of a business to meet its financial goals or set targets, and one important way to shelter itself from such risk is by implementing risk management strategy.

 Every business has to deal with its internal and external risk factors by itself as they are company-specific and not industry related.